i3games/fix-gitbook-footnotes/README.md

 ## The Problem

 If you create footnotes in [GitBook](https://www.gitbook.com), they number them in the sequence you created your footnotes, not of the order of appearance.
-Unless you strictly write your text and insert footnotes from top to bottom, you end up with footnotes numbers that are out of order.
+Unless you strictly write your text and insert footnotes from top to bottom, you end up with footnote numbers that are out of order.

 Example: say you insert a footnote on before the other ones.
 What you get is: